Saint Anselm College: Quad and dormitory

-Construction began on "New Hall" in the summer of 2013.
-The project was expected to cost over $9.5 million and is situated near the lower entrance of campus in back of Brady Hall.
-The residence hall, known as the "Living Learning Commons" (LLC), is able to hold 150 students, and has expanded the residential options for undergraduates and should eliminate the need for triple occupancy rooms.
+Construction began on the newest dormitory in the summer of 2013.
+The project cost over $9.5 million and is situated near the lower entrance of campus behind Brady Hall.
+The residence hall, known as the "Living Learning Commons" (LLC), is able to hold 150 students, and has expanded the residential options for undergraduates.
 The residence hall's common spaces are air-conditioned, while the individual rooms are not.
 LLC also features student-friendly amenities such as a recycling room, bike storage, general storage space for students, and an elevator.
 Additionally, over 3000 sqft is dedicated to common space, including modern kitchenettes, classroom space, and individual study areas on each floor.

 In 2012, a new parking lot was constructed on college-owned land between Sullivan Arena and privately owned Clarke Farm, located in Bedford.
-This parking lot has replaced the former Joan of Arc parking lot, which was located between the Dana Center, Davison Dining Hall, and the Joan of Arc residence hall (JOA).
-The former parking lot was renovated, and the space is now occupied by a grassy quadrangle.
-A grotto was also built between JOA and Gadbois Hall and was dedicated in late 2014, with the placement of a religious statue.
+The former Joan of Arc parking lot was renovated, and the space is occupied by a grassy quadrangle.
+A grotto was also built between JOA and Gadbois Hall and was dedicated in late 2014, with the placement of a statue of the Virgin Mary.
 The quadrangle, referred to as the "JOA Quad" or the "Campus Green", has lights and walkways and is lined with trees; the centerpiece is a brick patio with a large, granite seal of the college.

-Environmental responsibility

-Saint Anselm College RECYCLES was a greening movement which started on campus in 2009.
-Up to that time, recycling was limited on campus, and students had to resort to their own methods of recycling containers and other recyclables in dorms.
-An impromptu recycling program — Saint Anselm College RECYCLES — was started through the Knights of Columbus and the Club Soccer organization that served the Uppers section of campus, every Saturday, averaging around 650 pounds of material per week.
-In the 2010 spring semester, this plan funded by Club Soccer and the Knights of Columbus provided over fifty recycle bins, purchased from the city of Providence, Rhode Island.
-In the spring of 2010, the New Hampshire Institute of Politics installed seven recycling bins throughout its facilities.
-Inspired by this student-led activity, the college's physical plant purchased 120 bins for all of the apartments in the Uppers, Lowers and Falvey and Collins Houses.
-In the fall of 2010, Physical Plant installed five Waste Management recycling dumpsters throughout campus.
-Campus-wide recycling is planned by 2013.